DiaconuDana/Proiecte/manual_testing_Jira_Carrefour_E-commerce_App.md

 #### 1.1.4 Test scope

-##### Tests in scope: (descrieti aici toate testele pe care intentionati sa le faceti.
-Puteti include functionalitati din aplicatie, tipuri sau tehnici de testare, dispozitive pe care veti testa etc)
+##### Tests in scope
 In order to fulfill the testing objectives, we will focus on the core functionalities of the REGISTER ACCOUNT / LOGIN feature within CARREFOUR e-commerce shop app over the next 2 months.
 It will encompass testing user registration, data validation and error handling aspects.

-Based on the business requirements discussed, the functionalities in scope for the e-commerce shop app are:
-###### Register Account
-This module allows users to create new accounts using their email address and password.
-It will implement strong password enforcement and ensure secure storage of user credentials.
-(Optional: Social media login, password reset functionality).
-###### Login (implicit)
-The ability for users to log in with their registered email address and password is assumed to be integrated throughout the app for functionalities requiring an account (e.g., wish list, shopping cart).
+Throughout the testing process, we will perform mostly blackbox testing with the following testing techniques:
+- equivalence partitionong
+- boundary value analysis
+- decision table

-Throughout the testing process, we will perform functional testing and some types of non-functional testing (like usability testing), positive testing and negative testing and also, as needed, we will perform retesting and regression testing.
+From a non-functional perspective, we will perform only usability testing and compatibility testing.<br>
+We will execute positive testing and negative testing scenarios and also (as needed) we will perform retesting and regression testing, when defects are going to be fixed or when modifications of any type are going to be brought to the code.<br>
-Some other types of testing that might be performed if necessary are smoke testing and sanity testing.
-Other types and techniques of testing will be decided accordingly after requirement analysis.
+Other types and techniques of testing will be decided accordingly after requirement analysis.<br>
 Testing will be performed at a system testing level.

-##### Tests not in scope: (descrieti aici toate testele pe care NU intentionati sau nu puteti sa le faceti.
-Puteti include functionalitati din aplicatie, tipuri sau tehnici de testare, dispozitive pe care veti testa etc)
+##### Tests not in scope
 All the other modules, except Register account module and Login (implicit), will not be tested throughout this project.
 Non-functional testing like performance (stress testing, load testing, volume testing, scalability testing, spike testing) and security is beyond the scope of this project.
 No QA support for mobile applications developed.<br>